CasuallyLoaded/Bipolar-Stepper-Kit/README.md

 # Bipolar-Stepper-Kit
-Online Repository for CasuallyLoaded`s Bipolar Stepper Motor Driver kit Kit can be purchased from www.casuallyloaded.com
+Online Repository for CasuallyLoaded`s Bipolar Stepper Motor Driver kit.

+The full kit can be purchased from www.casuallyloaded.com